Answering “Can I Get a Car Loan With a New Job?” and All Your Car Loan Questions

 - Is your new job in the same field as your previous one?

-While underwriters want to see a consistent job history of around two years spent with each employer, they also understand that people change jobs for a variety of good reasons, like higher pay, relocation, and better working conditions.
+While underwriters prefer to see a consistent job history of around two years with each employer, they also understand that people change jobs for a variety of legitimate reasons, such as higher pay, relocation, or better working conditions.

 Can I Get a Car Loan with a Job Offer Letter?